makbn/mcp_mediator/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details. # mcp_mediator
+This project is licensed under the GPL3 License - see the [LICENSE](https://choosealicense.com/licenses/gpl-3.0/) file for details.